aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-jpeg/_index.md

 JPEG is one of the most commonly used image formats.
 Its uniqueness is the controlled loss of quality during compression.
 Therefore, it is widely used to store and send graphic content (photos, scanned copies, digitized images) over the Internet.

-This article explains in a set of code examples how to convert an [HTML](https://docs.fileformat.com/web/html/) document to [JPEG](https://docs.fileformat.com/image/jpeg/) using Aspose.HTML Cloud client SDKs.
+This article explains in a set of code examples how to convert an {{%HTML%}} document to {{%JPEG%}} using Aspose.HTML Cloud client SDKs.

 ## **SDK Examples of HTML to JPEG Conversion**